polyaxon/polyaxon/docs/templates/experimentation/experiments.md

 This command validate the polyaxon file, and the option `-def` returns the experiment definition, in this case we have only one independent experiment.

-In some case you will need to change directory before running a command, the best way to do that is to create executable file, e.g. `run.sh` where you will put all the commands you wish to run, and then just run that file:
+In some case you will need to change the directory before running a command, or you might need to run multiple commands, the best way to do that is to create executable file, e.g. `run.sh` where you will put all the commands you wish to run, and then just run that file: